rfay/ddev-from-beginning/slides/presentation.md

 ---

-## Profiling with XHGui
+## 📊 Profiling with XHGui

+Analyze performance with **XHGui**. 📈

 ```bash
 ddev xhgui on
 ```

-- Use XHGui for profiling and performance analysis
+- Use XHGui for profiling and performance analysis 📈

 ---

-## Using Add-ons
+## 🧩 Using Add-ons

+Extend **DDEV** with powerful add-ons! 🔌

-- Community-contributed add-ons for Redis, Solr, etc.
+- Community-contributed add-ons for Redis, Solr, etc. 🔌
 - See https://addons.ddev.com for a list of available add-ons
 - Official add-ons are in the `ddev` org and maintained by the DDEV team
 - Install with `ddev add-on get ddev/ddev-redis`

 ---

-## Many databases and versions
+## 🗄️ Many Databases and Versions

+Choose your database and version easily. 🗄️

 - See [Database Management](https://docs.ddev.com/en/stable/users/usage/database-management/) for details.
 - `ddev delete` to remove existing database